Gholamrezadar/GHDgl/README.md

 I plan to implement various OpenGL features and techniques in this project.

 ![demo](demo.png)
-Currently tested on ubuntu 22.04
+Currently tested on Windows 10 (MinGW)

 ## Dependencies